markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 *Character-only attribute.*

 List of item template names to add to the character inventory on spawn (not equipped).
+When omitted, the active ruleset class can provide its default inventory.

 ```toml
 start_items = ["Sword", "Potion"]